Evo-ML/EvoCluster/README.md

 ## Features
-- Six nature-inspired metaheuristic optimizers are implemented.
+- Ten nature-inspired metaheuristic optimizers are implemented.
 - The implimentation uses the fast array manipulation using [`NumPy`] (http://www.numpy.org/).
 - Matrix support using [`SciPy`'s] (https://www.scipy.org/) package.
 - More optimizers are comming soon.